LibreKitten/LibreKitten-gui/src/addons/README.md

 # Addons

-Addons and translations are from the [Scratch Addons browser extension](https://scratchaddons.com/).
-Feature requests should be sent [upstream](https://github.com/ScratchAddons/ScratchAddons/issues), but bug reports should be opened here first incase it's a bug caused by TurboWarp.
+Most Addons and translations are from the [Scratch Addons browser extension](https://scratchaddons.com/).

-We apply some patches on top of the original source files.
+TurboWarp applies some patches on top of the original source files.
 These patches are maintained in https://github.com/TurboWarp/addons.

+Blockly Dev Tools is from https://github.com/ZXMushroom63/ScratchAddons/ under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 entry.js exports a function that begins running addons.